Async Rust, Part One: Futures

 behavior, but they are allowed to panic, deadlock, or return "random"

-over again in a "busy loop" as long as it keeps returning Pending
+over again in a "busy loop" as long as it keeps returning Pending, and we

 few times in this series where it does, including the Wake section